-This includes slides and other reference documentation, lunches and Grand Idea Studio’s custom hardware hacking training circuit board.
+This includes slides and other reference documentation, lunches, refreshments and Grand Idea Studio’s custom hardware hacking training circuit board.

 Hotel and travel costs are not included.

-- Students should bring their own laptop running Windows (administrator access is required, within a virtual machine is OK) and containing a USB Type A socket.
+- Students should bring their own laptop running Windows (administrator access is required, within a virtual machine is OK) and containing two USB Type A sockets.

 - The laptop will be used to control test equipment and hardware hacking tools.
 Software and drivers will need to be installed.